Maki memories: eating sushi in Japan

 What does sushi mean?

 Most people think of raw fish when they hear the word ‘sushi’ but the fish is actually just the garnish or neta.
 Give them a chance and sushi connoisseurs can bore you silly talking about the importance of the shari.
+But when you travel the distance and that first perfect bundle hits your tongue, you'll likely be going on about it forever too.

 The history of sushi